Debanjan-C/DATA-690-WANG/Course-Notes.md

 - It runs by executing one program at a time.
     - `python` command can be used in the python terminal to see the version of python installed and it is `!python` in Jupyter notebook.
     - `exit()` interpreter is used to exit from the interpreter.

+## iPython Basics
+- `ipython` command is the command necessary to launch ipython from the command line.
+- python statements can be ran by typing them and pressing enter and you can just type the variables name and hit enter to see the result of the variable.
+- You can also use Jupyter notebook while writing larger blocks of code over the iPython terminal.

+## Jupyter Notebook
+- interacts with *kernels* or implementations of the Jupyter interactive computing protocol in a number of programming languages.
+- On many platforms it opens up automatically on your default web browser.
+- Many use Jupyter as a local computing environment.
+However, it can also be deployed on servers and accessed remotely.